 Patsy B. Blackshear, Ph.D.

-Patsy Baker Blackshear, Ph.D. was the first African American female appointed to the Anne Arundel County, Maryland Board of Appeals.
-Her appointment to the quasi-judicial Board of Appeals was for the four-year term starting in 2014, with reappointment in 2018 to serve a second term.
-This board makes determinations on petitions by citizens that appeal decisions made by county offices.
+In 2014, Patsy Baker Blackshear, Ph.D. became the first African American female appointed to the Anne Arundel County, Maryland Board of Appeals.
+Her appointment to the Board of Appeals was for the four-year term starting in 2014, with a reappointment in 2018 to serve a second term through the end of 2022.

-Blackshear is the second oldest child of six children born in Little Rock, Arkansas.
+Patsy is the second oldest child of six children and was born in Little Rock, Arkansas.
 As the oldest female, her younger siblings assigned her the role of an additional mother.
 Hence, she provided family home support, including helping to cook (making sure the beans didn’t burn), combing her younger sisters’ hair, and babysitting her younger siblings, especially when her mother took Saturday classes at the area college or university.
-She grew up during the segregated years of the 1950s and 60s in Keo, Arkansas, a small rural town.
+She grew up during the segregated years of the 1950s and 1960s in Keo, Arkansas, a small rural town.
 However, her graduate school studies took her north to Virginia and finally to Maryland.

-Mrs. Blackshear believes that her achievements are attributable to the role models and mentoring support received from her husband, Leonard, and three females in her life: her mother and two former supervisors.
+Blackshear believes that her achievements are attributable to the role models and mentoring support received from her husband, Leonard, and three females in her life: her mother and two former supervisors.
 Further, she grew up in a segregated community where all helped to nurture her and support her achievements.
 Particularly, her husband, her mother, and the other nurturing influences showed her that from a humble beginning much can be accomplished through hard work, perseverance, and support from others.
-As a result, Patsy Blackshear believes in serving her community and helping others.
+As a result, Patsy Baker Blackshear believes in serving her community and helping others.